Keyboard shortcuts

 }

 This means that, for most options, their path is made up of a {module}::{function} combo.
-This means that the usual config crate should look something like this:
+So the usual setup function should look something like this:

 #![allow(unused)]